Home Features Pricing Blog Docs

 eventable.customer_name string Buyer’s name.

-eventable.total_amount string Decimal encoded as a string (e.g. "42.00") to avoid float precision issues.
+eventable.total_amount string Gross total, decimal encoded as a string (e.g. "42.00") to avoid float precision issues.

 eventable.currency string ISO 4217 currency code.